byui-cit/learning-modules/modules/css/flexbox/ponder1.md

 ![Navbar](../../../../img/flexbox-nav.webp)

 1. Set the flex parent to `display: flex`;
-2. Notice that already our links have moved into a horizontal line, but they are all squished together and the bullets from our list makr it hard to read.
+2. Notice that already our links have moved into a horizontal line, but they are all squished together and the bullets from our list make it hard to read.
 3. Remove the bullets from the list, and set the horizontal alignment to `flex-end`
 4. We need to spread the links apart now.
 There are several ways we could do this...but in this case we will use `flex-grow`, `flex-shrink`, and `flex-basis` to control their size.
-Those three properties can be conmbined into one: `flex: grow shrink basis` Try adding a rule to the `li` elements that will not allow them to grow if there is available space, will allow them to shrink, and give them a starting size of `5em` (`flex: 0 1 5em`)
+Those three properties can be combined into one: `flex: grow shrink basis` Try adding a rule to the `li` elements that will not allow them to grow if there is available space, will allow them to shrink, and give them a starting size of `5em` (`flex: 0 1 5em`)
 5. Another way we could have spaced out our links would be to add some `gap`.
 Try commenting out the `flex` property we added to the flex items, and add `gap: 1em;` to the flex container.
 Play around and notice the differences.

 <details>